 Expert Tip

-If you do over-whip and end up with thick chocolate butter (still delicious but not what we're going for here), try whisking in 2 more tablespoons of heavy cream.
+It's easy to use the food processor in this recipe.
+But since it's so efficient, do keep an eye on it and try to avoid over-whipping.
+If you over-whip and end up with thick chocolate butter (still delicious but not what we're going for here), try whisking in 2 more tablespoons of heavy cream.

 Recipe FAQs

 Absolutely!
-IÂ make this whipped cream with cocoa powder and it turns out wonderfully smooth and so delicious.
+I make this recipe with cocoa powder, and it turns out wonderfully smooth and delicious.

 I use stevia glycerite in this recipe.
 I like the glycerite formulation because it nearly eliminates the bitter aftertaste typical of stevia.
+You can use a granulated sweetener if you prefer, but make sure it's powdered to prevent a grainy texture.

 Serving Suggestions